HamidAliakbarlou/HamidAliakbarlou/README.md

 ---

 ### 📚 What I'm Learning
-I've started to delve into Cloud tools like Azure, Advanced Data Visualization, unsupervised machine learning, and more.
+I've started to delve into Cloud tools like Azure,Big Data,Unsupervised Machine Learning, and more.
----

 ### 📫 Get in Touch
 - 📧 Email: [hamidaliakbarloo@gmail.com](mailto:hamidaliakbarloo@gmail.com)